System of Porous Medium Equations: Preliminary Results

-holds for some constant $R_0>0$.
-Moreover, the diffusion coefficients of \eqref{eq-main-equation-of-system} satisfies the \textbf{Assumption I} of \cite{KL1}.
-Therefore, by arguments similar to the proofs of the section 3 of \cite{KL1}, we can get the following two alternatives. \begin{lemma}[cf. Lemma 3.2 of \cite{KL1}] Let $\bold{u}=\left(u^1,\cdots,u^k\right)$ be a weak solution of \eqref{eq-main-equation-of-system}.
-Then there exists a positive number $\rho_0$ depending on $\Lambda$ and $\omega^i$ such that if
+Then, by arguments similar to the proofs of the Lemma 3.2 and Lemma 3.11 of \cite{KL1} we can get the following two alternatives. \begin{lemma} Let $\bold{u}=\left(u^1,\cdots,u^k\right)$ be a weak solution of \eqref{eq-main-equation-of-system}.
+Then there exists a number $\rho_0>0$ such that if

 then,